openthread/pyspinel/EXTCAP.md

 For Windows, also copy the provided `extcap_ot.bat` to the extcap directory.

-For OS X and Linux, verify that the `extcap_ot.py` file has the execute (x) permission.
+For Linux and macOS, verify that the `extcap_ot.py` file has the execute (x) permission.
 If not, add it using:

 ```
 chmod +x extcap_ot.py